12mre1/12mre1.github.io/_posts/2020-11-15-An-Intro-to-OLS-Regression.md

 linear model is __incorrectly specified__, or unreflective of the true Data Generating Process.

 ### How Do We Estimate \\( \beta \\)?

+So we have a model of the population.
+For this reason, the equation above is called the __population regression line__, since the true values of Y will include the error terms.
+However, since in the real world, we will not know what the true error is, our prediction will not account for it.
+If we knew the true error, we could predict perfectly.
+All we can do is try to minimize the error, making our predictions as good (on average) as possible.
+Since our line is fully characterized by the two coefficients \\( (\beta_0, \beta_1) \\), our question becomes: what coefficient values should we pick to make our predictions as accurate as possible?

+Perhaps the most obvious approach is simply minimize overall error.
+But what exactly do we mean by this?
+If we simply took total error to be the sum of all the errors of individual observations (ie \\( \Sigma_i \epsilon_i \\)), our underpredictions would cancel with our overpredictions.
+The negative would cancel with the positive.
+To correct for this, we can instead try to minimize the sum of squared errors.
+Formally, we want to choose our coefficients to minimize this value:

+\\[ \min_{\beta_0, \beta_1} \Sigma_i \epsilon_{i}^{2} \\]
+\\[ \Rightarrow \ \min_{\beta_0, \beta_1} \Sigma_i (y_i - \beta_0 - \beta_1 x_i)^{2} \\]

+This is much clearer.
+Minimizing the squared error solves our problem of error cancellation, and as we will see shortly, this expression is easy to optimize.
+Note that there are other formulations that work well (for instance absolute error), but we will stick with this one for the duration of the post.
+Least Squares is a form of __loss function__, and most machine learning problems try to obtain predictions by minimizing some loss function across a training dataset.

 ### Newton's Method